-8.2.7 Camera Mount
+8.2.5 Camera Mount

 Camera mount position.
 Mount cameras vertically or horizontally (for instance, wall or ceiling).
-When using the Oncam SDK for camera viewing and recording this setting ensures the scene is properly de-warped and the NVR PTZ operations correctly work.
+When recording and viewing the camera using the Oncam SDK this setting ensures that the scene is properly de-warped and the NVR PTZ operations correctly work.
 Set PTZ to match the installation position of your camera.